-Sf Class 5 Drone Poster - Exhibit must be designed to educate yourself and other on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
-Posters can be any size up to 28" x 22".
+Sf Class 5 Drone Poster - (SF93) - Exhibit must be designed to educate yourself and other on one or more of the following topics: drone technologies, uses of drones, the different types of drones, types of training needed to operate drones, and the laws and regulations users must follow.
+Posters can be any size up to 28 inches x 22 inches.

-Sf Class 6 Drone Video - Exhibit must demonstrate how the drone interacts with the outside world.
-Examples include: field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, and drones used for structural engineering.
+Sf Class 6 Drone Video - (SF93) - Exhibit must demonstrate how the drone interacts with the outside world.
+Examples include: field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, drones used for structural engineering.
 Video should not exceed 5 minutes.
 Videos should be submitted to the Extension Office by July 15th.
 Videos should also be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.
-Exhibitors are encouraged to test their codes or links on several devices to check for appropriate permissions.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.